MicrosoftDocs/Viva/Viva/engage/track-yammer-events.md

 To view the audit log:

-1. Go to the [Microsoft 365 Security &amp; compliance center](https://protection.office.com/) and sign in using your work or school account.
+1. Go to the [Microsoft purview compliance center](https://sip.compliance.microsoft.com/homepage) and sign in using your work or school account.

 2. Go to **Search &amp; investigation** \> **Audit log search**.